giacomo-ciro/diffusion-llms/README.md

 - [ ] Adapt gpt2 for diffusion, obtain DiffuGPT_ours
 - [ ] Implement dynamic length inference (at first step, look for the token with highest < pad > probability and return it to set an upper bound, then proceed with diffusion sampling as in the other papers)
 - [ ] Test dynamic length inference on DiffuGPT, DiffuLAMA, DiffuGPT_ours, LlaDa
+- [ ] Setup checkpointing (save weights and init from local weights)
 ## Overview
 ### Research Question
 We explored previous research trying to overcome the issue with fixed-length outputs in diffusion models compromising between diffusion and auto-regression.
 We propose a variable length diffusion generation that is fully diffusion.